The corrupted ghost of a mountain hiking woman.

 In a last ditch effort to save them the being transferred all of its power to the wand sacrificing its sentience in the process.
 However, the wand was now an exceptionally powerful artifact that could seemingly attract catpeople close enough to it to attempt to retrieve it, should it fall into the wrong hands.
 Anybody who held the wand in their possession would be struck by unbelievably bad luck, hallucinations and recurring nightmares.
 Those that stole the wand found themselves set upon and attacked by catpeople wherever they went.
 There was no hiding.

-However, the wand retains the hatred and rage felt by the being in it’s last moments before it sacrificed itself for the catpeople.
+However, the wand retains the hatred and rage felt by the being in its last moments before it sacrificed itself for the catpeople.
 Anyone holding the wand will be filled with an unquenchable thirst for revenge and burning fury.
 It will eventually corrupt anyone that remains in contact with it for too long.

 The wand, impervious to any attempts to destroy it, was instead hidden in the mountain range at Kebnekaise.
 Such a treacherous climb over harsh terrain, nobody would ever find it again, although some members of the group still thought that it should have been thrown in the sea.